Overview

 - 10:30-11:00am: Invited talk and Q&A with Cordelia Schmid, research director at INRIA

-- Talk title: TBD
+- Talk title: Grounded and Efficient Video Understanding

 - 11-11:30am: Invited talk and Q&A with Ramin Ayanzadeh, assistant professor in quantum computing and machine intelligence at University of Colorado Boulder